IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 #### Step 8: Create and start the Db2 container

 a.
-Create and start a Db2 container with the following command:
+Create and start the Db2 container with the following command:

 ```bash
 docker run -d \